rifandani/ai-monorepo/apps/web/README.md

 - [ ] error `Maximum update depth exceeded.` when using `useAutoScroll` in `chat.client.tsx`
 - [ ] performance issue in chat
-- [ ] formatting in markdown sometimes it's not rendered correctly especially in ordered list
+- [ ] formatting styles in markdown sometimes not rendered correctly in ordered list
 - [ ] sometimes response text includes ````markdown```` block (look into `fwgamx3VLYjuB1jy.json` chat log), we need to parse it as regular markdown instead of code block.
 Or adjust system prompt to avoid this

 ## 🎯 Todo